 Girl Be Heard develops, amplifies, and celebrates the voices of young women through socially conscious theatre-making.
 What began in 2008 with twelve girls is now a renowned theatre company of 170 girls and a global movement that engages audiences at the White House, United Nations, State Department, TED conferences, and in underserved communities locally and globally.

-On Sunday, June 4, starting at 9:30 AM, we'll offer three morning workshops: one on cyber security, led by The New York Times; one on Fundraising/Proposal Writing, and one on Women Photograph/Photographers of Color.
+On Sunday, June 4, starting at 9:30 AM, we'll offer three morning workshops: one on cyber security, led by The New York Times; one on Fundraising/Proposal Writing, in collaboration with the International Women's Media Foundation (IWMF) and one on Women Photograph/Photographers of Color.

-Admission is free for journalists.
-We are reserving a limited number of seats for the Saturday events for non-journalists at $200 per person.
+Admission is free for journalists, students and educators.
+We are reserving a limited number of seats for the Saturday events for general attendees at $200 per person.

 As part of registering you will select your panel and workshop preferences so we can ensure there is room for everyone.
-Please note the dinner is a sit-down event for conference attendees and so it is important that you confirm that you can stay for the dinner.
+Please note the dinner is a sit-down event for conference attendees and so it is important that you let us know if you can not stay for dinner.

 The Pulitzer Center's Gender Lens conference is supported by the Foundation for a Just Society and individual donors dedicated to raising awareness of gender issues.